Part 3 of 3

 2. Mercado de San Miguel

-Prado Museum is one of the world’s top art museums and boasts an extensive collection of European masterpieces.
-Art aficionados will be thrilled to view works by
+The Prado Museum is one of the world’s top art museums and boasts an extensive collection of European masterpieces.
+Art aficionados will be thrilled to view works by Velázquez, Goya, and El Greco.
+Even if you’re not a die-hard art fan, the beauty and magnitude of the pieces on display make this an unforgettable stop.4.
+Retiro Park

 5. Gran Via